-Send fire flow test results to EngineeringApprovals@halifaxwater.ca.
+All fire flow test results are to be sent to flowtestresults@halifaxwater.ca.Results are reviewed for system performance and are not shared externally.

 Fire flow testing is required for all applications to confirm static and residual pressures.
 If any operational problems are discovered during the fire flow testing, it should be brought to the attention of the Engineer.